-By the New Year Day of 2022, events finally made a right turn.
+By the New Year Day of 2022, events finally turned favorable.
 This optimistic outcome was not the result of a sudden health care breakthrough.
 Rather, it emerged from an outbreak of common sense at all levels of society that allowed the most to be made of well-established public health practices through coordination at all levels of government and with the full participation of an engaged public.